imdivinee/weather-app/README.md

 ## weather-app

-A simple cli-based weather application written in rust ⛅!
+A simple cli-based weather application written in Rust ⛅!